bigboss200535/sig-recettes/README.md

 - Outdoor billboard and advertisement payments
 Record payments, update their status, and maintain a clear historical log.

-- Outdoor billboard and advertisement payments
-Record payments, update their status, and maintain a clear historical log.

 - Search & Filtering
 Quickly locate vendors or payment records through built-in search tools.